BelkacemYerfa/shadcn-extension/CONTRIBUTING.md

 Examples are similar to demos, but used to individually demonstrate different variants, props or features of each component.

-1. Create a new folder for the examples in `src/registry/default/example/<component-name>.tsx`
+1. Create a new folder for the examples as `src/registry/default/example/<component-name>.tsx`

    ```tsx
    // src/registry/default/example/sample-component/sample-component-content.tsx